-- Students who complete the Direct Transfer Associate degree (DTA) from an accredited Washington state community college before matriculation at PLU will be admitted with junior standing and will have satisfied all general education program elements except for four semester hours in religion (from Christian Traditions), four semester hours in Perspectives on Diversity, the two to four semester hour senior seminar requirement, and the College of Arts and Sciences requirement.
-The DTA does not automatically satisfy the mathematics or foreign language entrance requirements.
+- Admitted students who complete the Direct Transfer Associate degree (DTA) from an accredited Washington state community college, the Associate of Arts Oregon Transfer degree (AAOT) from an accredited Oregon community college, or the California Intersegmental General Education Transfer Curriculum degree (IGETC) from an accredited California community college before matriculation at PLU will be granted junior standing and will have satisfied all General Education Program elements except for four semester hours in religion (from Christian Traditions); four semester hours in Perspectives on Diversity; the two to four semester hour senior seminar requirement; and the College of Arts and Sciences requirement.
+The DTA, AAOT, and IGETC do not automatically satisfy the mathematics or foreign language entrance requirements.

 - Cambridge International Examinations (A-level exams): A maximum of 30 semester hours may be granted for completion of Cambridge International Examinations.
 Students must earn a passing grade (C or better) to earn credit.
 No credit will be awarded for AS-Level or O-Level exams.
 Students are advised to contact the Office of the Registrar for specific details.

 Credits earned in non-accredited schools are not transferable.
 Students who have matriculated at Pacific Lutheran University may petition a department or school to waive a particular requirement on the basis of previous non-accredited coursework or may petition a department of school to receive credit by examination.